nikhilkowri/admin-api/README.md

 The embedded tomcat server will start the application listening at port 8080.
 The admin api documentation is available at http://localhost:8080/swagger-ui/.
 The admin api can be accessed using http://localhost:8080/admin/users-with-posts in any browser.
 The user information with their related posts data is displayed in json format.

+4. Application can be stopped using mvn spring-boot:stop or ctrl + z command.

 Note:-
 If port 8080 is already in use then u will get an error when u start the spring boot app, then change the port following the below steps